terraform-community-modules/tf_aws_elb/README.md

 tf_aws_elb
 ===================================

+# This module is deprecated and [terraform-aws-modules/terraform-aws-elb module](https://github.com/terraform-aws-modules/terraform-aws-elb) published on [the Terraform registry](https://registry.terraform.io/modules/terraform-aws-modules/elb/aws) should be used instead.

+## This repository will not have active support any more.

+---

 A Terraform module which contains a number of common configurations for AWS ELBs.
 * It assumes you're putting your backend instances for the ELBs in a VPC.